-The Doctor of Philosophy Program
+The Doctor of Philosophy Program in History

 The History Doctoral program requires 60 hours beyond the Bachelors degree plus 12 hours of Dissertation credit.
 30 of those hours must be taken at Texas Tech University.
 A minimum of three years of graduate study beyond the bachelor's degree is required for the doctorate.
 Work completed for the master's degree may be considered as a part of this period if it forms a logical sequence in the entire graduate program.